 Currently, we see 2 main paths for computer engineering:

 Since 1996, we are working on gradual systematization of knowledge about design and optimization of computer systems based on our background in physics and AI.
-We are developing collaborative experimental methodology, repository, tools and publication model for computer engineering (cTuning / Collective Mind initiative) that favors collaborative discovery, sharing and reuse of knowledge [P1, M1].
+10 years later, we started preparing and releasing public and collaborative experimental methodology, repository, tools and publication model for computer engineering (cTuning / Collective Mind initiative) that favors collaborative discovery, sharing and reuse of knowledge [P1, M1].
 This technology allows users to:

 Having common collaborative R&D repository and infrastructure allows users to focus their effort on novel approaches combined with with data mining, classification and predictive modeling rather than spending considerable effort on building new tools with already existing functionality or using some ad-hoc tuning heuristics.
 It also allows conferences and journals to favor publications that can be collaboratively validated by the community.

 Since 2007, we have released all experimental data and tools for our cTuning / Collective Mind-related publications [TR2013, TR2009, IJPP2011, ACM TACO2010, PLDI2010, SMART2009, HiPEAC 2009] which allowed further collaborative validation, reproducibility and extension of this technology together with IBM, CAPS, ARC, Intel/CEA Exascale Lab, Google, University of Edinburgh, ICT, UPC, NCAR!

 We believe that cTuning may finally complete the puzzle about how to consolidate various ad-hoc techniques and tools together to build efficient self-tuning computer systems.
 Therefore we strongly advocate for further collaborative R&D and new publication model.
 If you are interested, join us at upcoming events or use our cTuning and Collective Mind mailing lists to participate in discussions and collaborative developments.